arshandalili/semantic-plausibility/README.md

 #### Fine-tuning the model

-Make sure that you have the files in the following structure and set up the environment below:
+Make sure that you have the files in the following structure (especially `data` folder and `train.csv`) and set up the environment below:

 IMAGE

 My suggestion is to run the model in Kaggle with a dataset and its notebook there.
-Contact me if you need help with that.
+Due to the complexity of the task, let me know if you need any help with this.

 But, just FYI, I made the prompts by running the `Prompt.ipynb` notebook.
 This will create the prompts for fine-tuning the model.
 For next steps, please refer to the `LLM_Finetune.ipynb` notebook to see more details on how to run the model.
-Just about the structure of the `data` folder, you need to have the following structure on Kaggle:

-IMAGE

-IMAGE

 #### Running the model (Inference)